timklapdor/csulx/_strategies/Adding-Voice-Recordings.md

 ### Engagement

 One of the key intentions of enhancing and maintaining a sense of teacher presence within the online environment is providing students with a genuine sense of being in the hands of a passionate, knowledgeable and skilled online teacher.
 Providing content in a range of formats not only demonstrates a level of competency in the online environment and therefore increase student confidence in the quality of their education, but also allows students to access content in a more flexible manner.
 As the barriers to accessing and engaging with content are lowered, it is hoped that engagement is subsequently increased and learning deepens.
-Audio mediums have the potential for to allow academics to speak in a range of ways to students, but lend themselves particularly well to more conversational/relaxed styles of presentation.
+Audio mediums have the potential to allow academics to speak in a range of ways to students, but lend themselves particularly well to more conversational/relaxed styles of presentation.
 Such flexibility allows the instructor to either position or reposition themselves in terms of tone utilised and content areas focused upon.
 For example, an audio recording may be instructional in nature and therefore highly structured (i.e. providing a detailed breakdown of expectations on a forthcoming assessment task) or alternatively, may be much more informal and reflective (for example, a ‘chat show’ style podcast on topics relating to the area of study).
 Whatever the purpose, audio voice recordings can help support the central aim of engagement in online learning.

 ### In Practice
 <div class="u-release practice" >